diamondio/better-queue/README.md

 - `push(task, cb)` - Push a task onto the queue, with an optional callback when it completes.
 Returns a `Ticket` object.
 - `pause()` - Pauses the queue: tries to pause running tasks and prevents tasks from getting processed until resumed.
 - `resume()` - Resumes the queue and its runnign tasks.
+- `destroy()` - Destroys the queue: closes the store, tries to clean up.
 - `use(store)` - Sets the queue to read from and write to the given store.

 #### Events on Queue

+- `task_queued` - When a task is queued
+- `task_accepted` - When a task is accepted
+- `task_started` - When a task begins processing
 - `task_finish` - When a task is completed
 - `task_failed` - When a task fails
 - `task_progress` - When a task progress changes
 - `batch_finish` - When a batch of tasks (or worker) completes
 - `batch_failed` - When a batch of tasks (or worker) fails
 - `batch_progress` - When a batch of tasks (or worker) updates its progress

+#### Events on Ticket

+- `accept` - When the corresponding task is accepted (has passed filter)
+- `queued` - When the corresponding task is queued (and saved into the store)
+- `started` - When the corresponding task is started
+- `progress` - When the corresponding task progress changes
+- `finish` - When the corresponding task completes
+- `failed` - When the corresponding task fails